divakaivan/taxi-demand-video-models-paper/README.md

 # Notes on plagiarism
 This paper is not published anywhere, I wrote it out of my own interest.
 If you found anything inside it useful, a ⭐ on the repo would be great.

+# Reproducability

+If you would like to preproduce this project, you need to setup MLflow (either locally or on GCP/other cloud solution).
+You can follow the commands in [here](/setup_commands.md).
+Then run a Prefect flow with `python prefect_flows/file.py` from the root directory in the terminal.